RobinSchmidt/RS-MET/ReadMe.md

     └── TestsRosicAndRapt/     # Console app with tests for rapt and rosic
 ```

+The repo is fully self contained so you don't need to worry about downloading any additional
+dependencies.
+The "Libraries" folder contains a JUCE subfolder which contains a full copy of the
+source tree of the JUCE library.
+It's just the library itself without all the additional add-ons,
-The "Libraries" folder contains a "RobsJuceModules" subfolder which contains a couple of my own JUCE
+example projects etc. The "RobsJuceModules" subfolder contains a couple of my own JUCE modules,
- modules, conforming to the way, JUCE itself is organized into modules.
+conforming to the way, JUCE itself is organized into modules.
 The rapt module (Rob's Audio
 Processing Templates) is a template based library with rather low level code for math, number
 crunching and signal processing.
 It has no dependencies whatsoever (not even on juce_core).
 The
 rosic module (Rob's Signal Processing Classes), which depends only on rapt, is a bit more high-level